-For the 75% of women experiencing some symptom of Pre-Menstrual Syndrome and feel there is no relief in sight, get ready to find out how the world of herbal medicine can help.
+For the 75% of women experiencing some symptom of pre-menstrual syndrome and feel there is no relief in sight, here’s how the world of herbal medicine can help.

 PMS can kick start symptoms that often occur for up to two weeks before the onset of your menstrual flow.
 These include issues like breast tenderness, bloating, fluid retention, tiredness, and headaches.
 Many women also complain that their hormonal fluctuations also cause emotional PMS symptoms including mood swings, irritability, anxiety, and depression.

-In one study at Cornell University, brain scans of women during peak PMS time showed much greater activity in the frontal lobes – the area that controls our emotions.
+In one study at Cornell University, brain scans of women during peak PMS time showed much greater activity in the frontal lobes—the area that controls our emotions.
 However, once menstruation began that high-level of activity in the frontal lobe was no longer visible.
-TL;DR The changes that occur in PMS are not just in a woman’s imagination.
-They are a response to a complex set of reactions and chain reactions involving neurotransmitters and hormones that affect a woman’s energy, feelings, and responses to life.
+The changes that occur during PMS are a response to a complex set of reactions and chain reactions involving neurotransmitters and hormones that affect a woman’s energy, feelings, and responses to life.